SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 <a id="fn1">1</a>: G Branwyn, ["NYPD transit cops muscle guy from subway for pointing out they're maskless"](https://boingboing.net/2021/10/20/nypd-transit-cops-muscle-guy-from-subway-for-pointing-out-theyre-maskless.html), _Boing Boing_, 2021-Oct-20. [↩](#fn1a)

-<a id="fn2">2</a>: C Guse, ["NYPD cops refuse to wear masks, boot rider from NYC subway for raising issue"](https://www.nydailynews.com/new-york/ny-nypd-masks-subway-rider-video-20211019-ybaa4qji35gqdc4leaprrcdk3q-story.html), _New York Daily News_, 2021-Oct-19. [↩](#fn2a)
+<a id="fn2">2</a>: C Guse, ["NYPD cops refuse to wear masks, boot rider from NYC subway for raising issue"](https://www.nydailynews.com/new-york/ny-nypd-masks-subway-rider-video-20211019-ybaa4qji35gqdc4leaprrcdk3q-story.html), _New York Daily News_, 2021-Oct-19.
+No, I don't normally "read" the _New York Daily News_.
+Neither should you. [↩](#fn2a)

 <a id="fn3">3</a>: PZ Myers, ["Ooh, such a dangerous job"](https://freethoughtblogs.com/pharyngula/2021/10/20/ooh-such-a-dangerous-job/), _Pharyngula_, 2021-Oct-20. [↩](#fn3a)